tkraussionx/tt-metal/models/demos/falcon7b/README.md

 To run the model for a single user you can use the command line input:

-`pytest --disable-warnings -q -s --input-method=cli --cli-input="YOUR PROMPT GOES HERE!"  models/demos/falcon7b/demo/demo.py`
+`pytest --disable-warnings -q -s --input-method=cli --cli-input="Tell me a joke!"  models/demos/falcon7b/demo/demo.py`

 To run the demo using prewritten prompts for a batch of 32 users run (currently only supports same token-length inputs):